Sustainability Policies -Contribution to a sustainable environment-

 Basic views

-Global warming, as the main factor for a climate change, has been the primal topic at international meetings so far and in 2015 Paris Agreement has adopted a new framework in 18 years since Kyoto Protocol.
+Global warming, as the main factor for a climate change, has been the primal topic at international meetings, and in 2015 Paris Agreement has adopted a new framework.
 In this agreement, one of the goals is to keep the increase in global average temperature to well below 2℃, preferably to 1.5℃, compared to pre-industrial levels.
 In addition, at COP26 in 2021, the Glasgow Climate Pact was agreed that the 1.5℃ target remains in sight and scales up action on dealing with climate impacts., Each Investment Corporation and the Asset Manager recognize that mitigation and adaption of climate change, and introduction of renewable energy is the most important issue for our business activities and properties under management.

 Reduction of energy consumption and CO2 emissions is one of our material issues.
 We are making a contribution to environmental sustainability by using our business activities and property management operations for continuously cutting energy consumption and CO2 emissions in order to lower our environmental impact.